 We have wholly-owned subsidiaries (the "Funding LLCs") that have completed secured financing transactions with qualified institutional investors or lenders.
 In connection with these transactions, we contributed Loans on an arms-length basis to each Funding LLC for cash and the sole membership interest in that Funding LLC.
 In turn, each Funding LLC, other than that of Term ABS 2016-1, contributed the Loans to a respective trust that issued notes to qualified institutional investors.
 The Funding LLC for the Term ABS 2016-1 transaction pledged the Loans to lenders.
-The Term ABS 2015-1, 2015-2, 2016-2, 2016-3, 2017-1, 2017-2 and 2017-3 transactions each consist of three classes of notes.
+The Term ABS 2016-2, 2016-3, 2017-1, 2017-2, 2017-3, 2018-1, 2018-2 and 2018-3 transactions each consist of three classes of notes.

 Each financing at the time of issuance has a specified revolving period during which we may be required, and are likely, to contribute additional Loans to each Funding LLC.
-If applicable, each Funding LLC will then contribute the Loans to their respective trust.
-At the end of the revolving period, the debt outstanding under each financing will begin to amortize.
+Each Funding LLC (other than that of Term ABS 2016-1) will then contribute the Loans to its respective trust.
+At the end of the applicable revolving period, the debt outstanding under each financing will begin to amortize.

 The financings create indebtedness for which the trusts or Funding LLC are liable and which is secured by all the assets of each trust or Funding LLC.
 Such indebtedness is non-recourse to us, even though we are consolidated for financial reporting purposes with the trusts and the Funding LLCs.
 Because the Funding LLCs are organized as legal entities separate from us, their assets (including the contributed Loans) are not available to our creditors.
 We receive a monthly servicing fee on each financing equal to 6% of the collections received with respect to the contributed Loans.
 The fee is paid out of the collections.
 Except for the servicing fee and Dealer Holdback payments due to Dealers, if a facility is amortizing, we do not have any rights in any portion of such collections until all outstanding principal, accrued and unpaid interest, fees and other related costs have been paid in full.
-If a facility is not amortizing, the applicable subsidiary may be entitled to retain a portion of such collections provided that the borrowing base requirements of the facility are satisfied.
+If a facility are satisfied.
 However, in our capacity as servicer of the Loans, we do have a limited right to exercise a "clean-up call" option to purchase Loans from the Funding LLCs and/or the trusts under certain specified circumstances.
-For those Funding LLCs with a trust, when the trust's underlying indebtedness is paid in full, either through collections over to its Funding LLC as the sole beneficiary of the trust.
+For those Funding LLCs with a trust, when the trust's underlying indebtedness is paid in full, either through collections or through a prepayment of the indebtedness, the trust is to pay any remaining collections over to its Funding LLC as the sole beneficiary of the trust.
 For all Funding LLCs, after the indebtedness is paid in full, any remaining collections will ultimately be available to be distributed to us as the sole member of the respective Funding LLC.